fqantonio/GoingInductive/README.md

 # KEYWORDS

-**´Inductive learning strategy´** - the learning flux starts by facts, experiences and real problems and move towards knowledge and a conceptual mental model;
+**`Inductive learning strategy`** - the learning flux starts by facts, experiences and real problems and move towards knowledge and a conceptual mental model;

-**´4C/ID´** - instructional design approach for complex learning.
+**`4C/ID`** - instructional design approach for complex learning.
 It provides guidelines for the analysis of real-life tasks and the transition into a blueprint for an educational program.

-**´Direct Instruction´** - Principles of Instruction that prescribe a cycle of instruction consisting of activation, demonstration, application, and integration ([^???]Merril, 2007);
+**`Direct Instruction`** - Principles of Instruction that prescribe a cycle of instruction consisting of activation, demonstration, application, and integration ([^???]Merril, 2007);

-**´Learning Flux´** - longitudinal (temporal) map with sequenced activities organized in time, by complexity and logical learning coherence;
+**`Learning Flux`** - longitudinal (temporal) map with sequenced activities organized in time, by complexity and loical learning coherence;

-**´Statistical Non-parametric Inference´** -  statistical techniques that use data to test if two sample came from the same non-normality distribution;
+**`Statistical Non-parametric Inference`** -  statistical techniques that use data to test if two sample came from the same non-normality distribution;

-**´Learning transfer´** - the ability of pass information to the students measured by tests (online or paper supported), directly related to the TEST variable
+**`Learning transfer`** - the ability of pass information to the students measured by tests (online or paper supported), directly related to the TEST variable

-**´Lab Practice´** - Laboratory activities directly related to the variable LAB
+**`Lab Practice`** - Laboratory activities directly related to the variable LAB

-**´Behavior´** - Ability to follow social and behavioral classroom rules directly related to the BEHAV variable.
+**`Behavior`** - Ability to follow social and behavioral classroom rules directly related to the BEHAV variable.

-**´Academic results´** - weight average variable directly related to the other variables: TEST, LAB and BEHAV.
+**`Academic results`** - weight average variable directly related to the other variables: TEST, LAB and BEHAV.

 # REFERENCES